-38. Mandatory Reporting of Child Abuse Policy
+41. Mandatory Reporting of Child Abuse Policy

 School employees who know or have reason to believe that a child has been or may be subject to abuse or neglect by any person (whether a parent, a school employee or a third party) shall report such belief to their supervisor.
-In addition, school officials (including the Principal and teachers) must report such belief to the state as required by 210.115 of the statutes of Missouri.
+In addition, school officials (including the Head of School and teachers) must report such belief to the state as required by 210.115 of the statutes of Missouri.

-39. Communicable Diseases Policy
+42. Communicable Diseases Policy